 - Separate any movie reels, tapes, and other memorabilia from the prints

-Once prints, albums, or other media have its own box, you can start organizing the photos chronologically by using important dates or milestones.
+Once prints, albums, or other media have their own box, you can start organizing the photos chronologically by using important dates or milestones.
 They can also be separated by common themes like vacations, hobbies, and heritage.

 As you go through everything, you may find mementos that aren’t photos like newspaper clippings, notes, greeting cards, children’s artwork, certificates.
 Hmmm.